 Well, not just a historical fact, the resurrection, but a spiritual reality and it's your biography and mine, if we're in Christ.

 Father we thank You this morning for a great morning.
-Wonderful evidences of Your grace and mercy have been presented to us throughout this morning, and certainly the greatest of which is the power of the Gospel to transform so many lives.
+Wonderful evidences of Your grace and mercy have been presented to us throughout this morning, and certainly the greatest of which is the power of the gospel to transform so many lives.
 Thousands of folks here and gathered all across this world on a day like today to celebrate the resurrection.
 People who have died with You and come to life with You and now live a new life, and they live it to God.
-Father we thank You for the evident power of the Gospel demonstrated even in our congregation this morning but we know there are some here who do not know that power who are still living in sin, driven by their own desires and lusts, whose minds are dark, who do not understand divine truth, who are ignorant and who are headed for a Christ-less and Godless eternity of punishment and remorse.
+Father we thank You for the evident power of the gospel demonstrated even in our congregation this morning.
+But we know there are some here who do not know that power who are still living in sin, driven by their own desires and lusts, whose minds are dark, who do not understand divine truth, who are ignorant and who are headed for a Christ-less and Godless eternity of punishment and remorse.
 Father, we know that you offer, to those who come, forgiveness of sin and eternal life.
 You offer us this union with Christ in which we die and are born anew.
 Father, we pray that many would come to receive the gift from You today.
-And may they know that it's simply a matter of asking and humble prayer, Lord save me from my sin, forgive my sin.
+And may they know that it's simply a matter of asking and humble prayer, “Lord save me from my sin, forgive my sin.
 I believe Jesus died for me and rose again, I want Him to be Lord.
-Forgive my sin and save me, that simple prayer Lord.
+Forgive my sin and save me,” that simple prayer Lord.
 And the death takes place and the birth takes place, in an instant.
 And they walk in new life throughout all time and eternity.
 May that be the reality in lives today for Your glory in Christ's name.
+Amen.